harshbg/secondbrainai/README.md

 - Detailed summary generation
 - Essay creation with user-defined word limits and formats

-The project was demoed during the TEDAI For Good Hackathon, focusing on leveraging AI for knowledge management.
+The project was demoed during the Rag-A-Thon, focusing on leveraging Agentic RAG and workflows.

 ---